Are Samoyeds Hypoallergenic?

 Invest in an efficient vacuum.
 Vacuum regularly and keep your floor and carpets clean.

-Get an efficient air purifier (opens Amazon tab) and maintain good ventilation to help reduce airborne dog allergens.
+Get an efficient air purifier (open the Amazon tab) and maintain good ventilation to help reduce airborne dog allergens.
 Use a HEPA air filter to clean the air that you breathe every day.

 Use a pet roller to get as much of your dog’s fur off the couches and chairs as possible, between vacuums.
 Dust and clean your home thoroughly and also your Samoyed’s toys and bedding.
 Wash your dog’s rugs, beds, cushions, blankets, washable play items, and toys regularly to avoid dander build-up.